yunabe/easycsv/README.md

 ```

 You can use `index` tag or `name` tag to specify the mapping.
-When `index` is used, Read map `index`-th (0-based) column to the field.
+When `index` is used, Read maps `index`-th (0-based) column to the field.
-In the first example, the frist column is mapped to Name field and the second column is mapped to Age.
+In the first example, the frist column is mapped to Name and the second column is mapped to Age.
 When `name` is used, Read uses the first line of CSV as a header with column names and maps columns to fields based on the column names in the header.
-In the second example, when the CSV is something like
+In the second example, give that the content of CSV is the following,

 ```csv
 age,name